withertech/SteamScraper/docs/CONFIGINI.md

 ```

 #### inputFolder="/home/pi/RetroPie/roms"
 Sets the rom input folder.
-By default Skyscraper will look for roms in the `/home/<USER>/RetroPie/roms/<PLATFORM>` folder.
+By default Steamscraper will look for roms in the `/home/<USER>/RetroPie/roms/<PLATFORM>` folder.
 If your roms are located in a non-default location, you can set the input path using this option.

 NOTE!
 If this is set in the `[main]` section it will automatically add `/<PLATFORM>` to the end of the path.
 If you want better control consider adding it to a `[<PLATFORM>]` section instead where it will be used as is.